carcaschoi/tinfoil-json/README.md

 ```
 ## Legal Disclaimer
 - This software is meant to be strictly reserved for your own **PERSONAL USE**.
-- The author does not take any responsibility for your actions using this software.
+- The author does not take any responsibility for your actions using this service.
-- The author can't be affliated to the content you can retrieve thank's to the Tinfoil shop and can be responsible of any content in it
+- The author can't be affliated to the content that you can retrieve.
+Thank's to the Tinfoil shop and they can be responsible of any content in it